rajhraval/SundaySwift/WatchReactions/WatchReactions.md

 If you work on iOS, then this is how you can relate it:

-ie: on iOS it is -> on WatchOS it is
+ie: on iOS it is -> on watchOS it is

 - ViewController -> InterfaceController
 - UIKit -> WatchKit